Wednesday, September 10, 2025

 "The point of the California bungalow was to get almost everything on one floor.
 Its exterior charm...was at least partly the result of the closeness of that floor to the ground.
 Good drainage of the soil...made it possible to put the little house on a very low foundation, thus emphasizing its mainly horizontal lines...The California bungalow seemed to hug the earth."
 Robert Winter, The California Bungalow

-The front path following the "line of least resistance"
+Front path that follows the "line of least resistance"

-In another of the essays in Craftsman Homes and Bungalows, Stickley promotes an idea for building placement that simultaneously expresses an approach to gardening natural landscapes, one involving modifying the context minimally (so more or less the exact opposite of the British form of estate gardening, which is, to put it mildly, more systematic).
+In another of the essays in Craftsman Homes and Bungalows, Stickley promotes an idea for building placement that is simultaneously an approach to the gardening of natural landscapes, one that involves modifying the context minimally (so more or less the exact opposite of the British form of estate gardening, which is, to put it mildly, more systematic).
 "Most fortunate is the home builder who can set his house out in the open where there is plenty of meadow land around it and an abundance of trees.
 If the ground happens to be uneven and hilly, so much the better, for the gardener then has the best of all possible foundations to start from and, if he be wise, he will leave it much as it is, clearing out a little here and there, planting such flowers and shrubs as seem to belong to the picture and allowing the paths to take the directions that would naturally be given to footpaths across the meadows or through the woods - paths which invariably follow the line of least resistance and so adapt themselves perfectly to the contour of the ground".
 Stickley's method here is consistent with a North American Arts and Crafts approach to the gardening of natural landscapes (something few Europeans would have experienced at home, because Europe was inhabited for eons and therefore the landscape was much-modified).
 I'm convinced the Savages took exactly this sort of approach, evolving their little patch of heaven during a long tenure there.
-The course of the front path evidently follows Stickley's "line of least resistance" through the landscape (see top photo, above) and as a result, feels snugly fitted into the land's natural contours.
-This approach results in an entry path traversing the entire front facade before accessing a switchback and a flight of steps, which finally arrive on the sheltered verandah.
-From the outset, and for many years thereafter, the final steps up to the verandah were made of wood (cf. 1933 floor plan, where the steps are still identified as being made of wood); however, by the time Savage came to do up a second floor plan, in 1951, the switchback and the steps leading to the verandah had been remade as broad, curving stone steps, appearing today pretty much as they do in the photo below.
-The stone steps make a decidedly more impressive impression than wooden steps would have made.
+The course of the front path evidently follows Stickley's "line of least resistance" through the landscape (see top photo, above) and as a result, feels snugly fitted to the land's natural contours.
+This approach results in an entry path traversing the entire front facade before accessing a switchback and a flight of steps, which finally arrives at a sheltered verandah.
+From the outset, and for many years thereafter, the final steps up to the verandah were made of wood (cf. 1933 floor plan, where the steps are still identified as wooden); however, by the time Savage came to draw up a second floor plan, in 1951, the switchback and the steps leading up to the verandah had been remade into broad, curving stone steps, appearing today pretty much as they do in the photo below.
+The stone steps make a decidedly more impressive contribution than wooden steps would have made.

 Curving stone stairs complete the switchback path